-WHEREFORE, Plaintiffs pray that this Court grant the following relief:
+WHEREFORE, Plaintiff prays that this Court grant the following relief:

-(1) Issue a declaratory judgment pursuant to 28 U.S.C. § 2201(a) that the designation of Xiaomi as a CCMC is unlawful and unconstitutional;

-(2) Issue a declaratory judgment pursuant to 28 U.S.C. § 2201(a) that Executive Order preliminarily and permanently enjoining Defendants from implementing or enforcing that designation, and preserving the status quo;
+- (1) Issue a declaratory judgment pursuant to 28 U.S.C. § 2201(a) that the designation of Xiaomi as a CCMC is unlawful and unconstitutional; - (2) Issue an order vacating and setting aside the designation of Xiaomi as a CCMC, preliminarily and permanently enjoining Defendants from implementing or enforcing that designation, and preserving the status quo; - (3) Grant any other and further relief that this Court may deem just and proper.